inventree/inventree-docs/docs/extend/plugins.md

-AUTHOR = None  # Author of the plugin, git commit information is used if not present PUBLISH_DATE = None  # Publishing date of the plugin, git commit information is used if not present VERSION = None  # Version of the plugin
+AUTHOR = None  # Author of the plugin, git commit information is used if not present PUBLISH_DATE = None  # Publishing date of the plugin, git commit information is used if not present WEBSITE = None  # Website for the plugin, developer etc. -> is shown in plugin overview if set

-WEBSITE = None  # Website for the plugin, developer etc. -> is shown in plugin overview if set
+VERSION = None  # Version of the plugin
+MIN_VERSION = None  # Lowest InvenTree version number that is supported by the plugin MAX_VERSION = None  # Highest InvenTree version number that is supported by the plugin
 ```

 Refer to the [sample plugins](https://github.com/inventree/InvenTree/tree/master/InvenTree/plugin/samples) for further examples.